MarcusZeal/mystara-isle-canon/content/Peoples/North Lodge/Elda the Hunter.md

 - **Role**: Hunter and Tracker
 - **Description**: Elda is a tall, athletic woman in her early 30s with short, dark hair and sharp, observant eyes.
 She moves with the grace of a predator and is often seen wearing practical, camouflage attire suited for the forest.
 - **Personality**: Independent, resourceful, and a bit aloof, but fiercely loyal to those she trusts.
 She has a dry wit and a keen sense of focus when on the hunt.
 - **Background**: Raised in the forest, Elda learned the ways of tracking and hunting from her parents.
-She provides meat for the village and helps track threats in the forest, making her an essential part of North Lodge's safety.
+She provides meat for the village and helps track threats in the forest, making her an essential part of [[North Lodge]]'s safety.
 - **Motivation**: Elda is driven by a need to protect her home and the natural balance of the forest.
 She is wary of outsiders but willing to guide those who prove themselves.

 #### Notable Traits: